csswizardry/csswizardry.github.com/_posts/2017-05-10-writing-tidy-code.md

 For anyone whose editors have similar capabilities, whitespace isn’t just useful for scanning documents, but fundamental to the way we manipulate and edit them.
+A lack of whitespace is crippling, really giving productivity a huge knock.

 ## Comments